 Dropbox does certificate pinning in modern browsers that support the HTTP Public Key Pinning specification, and on our desktop and mobile clients in most scenarios and implementations.
 Certificate pinning is an extra check to make sure that the service you’re connecting to is really who they say they are, and not an imposter.
 We use it to guard against other ways that skilled hackers may try to spy on your activity.

 For end points we control (desktop and mobile) and modern browsers, we use strong ciphers and support perfect forward secrecy.
 By implementing perfect forward secrecy, we’ve made it so that our private SSL key can't be used to decrypt past Internet traffic.
 This adds extra protection to encrypted communications with Dropbox, essentially disconnecting each session from all previous sessions.
 Additionally, on the web, we flag all authentication cookies as secure and enable HTTP Strict Transport Security (HSTS).

 Dropbox’s key management infrastructure is designed with operational, technical and procedural security controls with very limited direct access to keys.
 Encryption key generation, exchange and storage is distributed for decentralised processing.

 Dropbox manages file encryption on users’ behalf to remove complexity, support advanced product features and enable strong cryptographic control.
-File encryption is protected by production system infrastructure security controls and security policies.
-Access to production systems is restricted with unique SSH key pairs, and security policies and procedures require protection of SSH keys.
+File encryption keys are created, stored and protected by production system infrastructure security controls and security policies.
+Access to production systems is restricted with unique SSH key pairs.
+Security policies and procedures require protection of SSH keys.
 An internal system manages the secure public key exchange process, and private keys are stored securely.